Timing isn’t everything, but it’s important.

 At Constant Contact, we tend to get the most engagement on our Facebook Page early in the morning on weekdays (at the start of the work day), in the early evening on weekdays (when people are getting home from work), and on Saturdays.

 Even though that works for us, it doesn’t necessarily mean it will be the best time for your business to get shares on Facebook.

 Wondering what time’s the best for you?
 Let’s take a look at how to figure it out.

 You can figure out the best time to post to Facebook with a little research and experimentation.

-Social Campaigns and Facebook Insights give you stats to help you figure out what’s working for your Page.
+Constant Contact and Facebook Insights give you stats to help you figure out what’s working for your Page.
 Depending on what your goal is, you’ll want to look at how many comments, likes, shares, or impressions you get on your posts vis-à-vis when you posted it.
 Experiment with different days and times if you can, and see how that impacts your results.